 Here’s a wrapup of Loki’s family tree in the Marvel Cinematic Universe (MCU), as well as how it was shaped by the original Norse mythology.
 Spoilers ahead for all MCU properties, including the Thor films and the Disney+ series Loki.

 In the first movie of the Thor trilogy, we are introduced to the Frost Giants, who invade a Norwegian village.
-Odin and the Asgardians come save the day and drive them back to their own realm.
-The All-Father takes the giants’ source of power to Asgard, where it is heavily guarded.
+Odin and the Asgardians save the day and drive Giants back to their own realm.
+The All-Father takes the Giants’ source of power to Asgard, where it is heavily guarded.
 Then, the Asgardians retreat from other worlds and fall into myth.
 Odin tells this story to his young sons, Thor and Loki.
 He finishes by saying, “Only one of you can ascend to the throne, but you were both born to be kings.”

 A Chip Off the Old (Ice) Block

 In the MCU, Loki was abandoned as a babe to die.
 And while Odin may have had secondary motives for taking him and concealing his identity, Loki seems to have been much loved by his father and brother, and perhaps even the favored son of Odin’s wife, Frigga.

 His relationship with his biological father, Laufey, is much cooler.
 While Loki does allow them into Asgard and to Odin’s chambers, he then turns on the frost giants, killing Laufey and setting up a war with the Frost Giants.